North American Numbering Plan: Interchangeable central office codes

-As the numbering plan grew during the 1960s using all-number calling, plan administrators at AT&T identified that by c.
-1973 some of the largest area codes in urban centers might run out of central office prefixes to install more individual access lines.
+As the numbering plan grew during the 1960s using all-number calling, plan administrators at AT&T identified that by 1973, some of the largest area codes in urban centers might run out of central office prefixes to install more individual access lines.
 For relief in these cases, they finally eliminated the requirement that the middle digit of the central office code could not be 0 or 1.
 This resulted in the format of interchangeable central office codes, N X X, where N=2–9 and X=0–9.
-The first cities that required this action, in 1974, were the cities of Los Angeles with area code 213 and New York with 212.
+In 1974, the first cities requiring this action were the cities of Los Angeles with area code 213 and New York with 212.
 This change also required modification of the local dialing procedures to distinguish local calls from long-distance calls with area codes.

 Requiring 1 to be dialed before the full number in some areas provided for area codes of the form N10, such as 210 in the San Antonio, Texas, area and 410 in eastern Maryland.
 Therefore, someone calling from San Jose, California, to Los Angeles before the change would have dialed 213-555-0123 and after the change 1-213-555-0123, which permitted the use of 213 as an exchange prefix in the San Jose area.
 The preceding 1 also ideally indicates a toll call; however, this is inconsistent across the NANP because the FCC has left it to the U.S. state public utilities commissions to regulate for traditional landlines, and it has since become moot for mobile phones and digital VoIP services that offer nationwide calling without the extra digit.